TO VISIT OR NOT TO VISIT MEXICO

 Mexico has been in the news a lot lately, and not always in a good way.
-With the U.S. State Department’s travel warning, as well as tainted alcohol you may be apprehensive about traveling to Mexico.
+I think the U.S. State Department’s travel warnings have been a little unfair.
 Travel warnings are not limited to Mexico.
 In fact other countries around the world have travel warnings for their citizens traveling to the U.S. The U.K warns their citizens that the U.S. is prone to terrorist attacks as well as car and street crimes.
-New Zealand warns their citizens of the same things, as well as of increased danger from firearms and civil unrest in the U.S.
+New Zealand warns their citizens of the same things, as well as of increased danger from firearms and civil unrest in the U.S. Let’s not forget the Las Vegas shooting at a concert that killed 59 people, as well as the school massacres.

 Even though you may not see civil unrest or street crimes every day as a U.S. citizen, other countries want to make sure their citizens are informed of these things when traveling here – just like the U.S. is doing for its citizens traveling to Mexico.